We all find baby birds adorable! Their tiny size and squeaky calls are hard to miss. Baby birds come in different

-- If you feel the baby bird needs feeding, then wait for one to two hours for the parent birds to return.
+- If you feel the baby bird needs feeding, then wait for one to two hours for the parent birds to return to the nest.

 - In case you find an abandoned baby bird that requires caring, hand it over to a wildlife rehabilitator.
 Wildlife rehabilitators are experts for caring and feeding birds if their parents do not return.

 In summary, baby birds are cute at every stage of growth and maturity.
 They have different phases of growth.
 It's always nice to know what to call them at each stage.